 Imagine that you are sitting in a longship, surrounded by tense Vikings.
 The ship is shaking vigorously.
 Out of nowhere, a whale appears on the surface, but the Vikings don’t seem to care at all.
 Suddenly, an arrow strikes your oar mate, and he rolls over – dead.

-The Viking Planet, a newly opened entertainment centre in Oslo, uses groundbreaking VR technology, 4D chairs, and cinematic sound to place you in the middle of the twelve-minute film “The Ambush”, directed by Erik Gustavson.
-And you might feel the urge to hold on to anything available when you, through your VR headset, see attacking Viking warriors wherever you turn your head.
+The Viking Planet, a newly opened entertainment centre in Oslo, uses groundbreaking VR technology, 4D chairs, and cinematic sound to place you in the middle of the twelve-minute film The Ambush, directed by Erik Gustavson.
+You might feel a desperate urge to grab something to brandish when you see attacking Viking warriors wherever you turn your head (through your VR headset).

 Historian Kim Hjardar was responsible for ensuring that all the details in the films are historically accurate, from clothing and buildings to the food, and, not least, the hairstyles.
 And yes, they might seem somehow familiar.

-“The Viking Period has been part of the popular culture since Wagner’s ‘Die Walküre’ was first performed in the mid-1800s”, he says.
+“The Viking Period has been part of the popular culture since Wagner’s Die Walküre was first performed in the mid-1800s,” he says.